vherus/php-framework-decoupling-bootstrap/README.md

 - PHP namespaces

 ### Delete what you don't need
-You should **delete what don't need**.
-For example if you never intend to have a GUI, delete the Http/App namespace entirely.
+For example, if you never intend to have a GUI, delete the Http/App namespace entirely.

 Deleting unused code helps ensure any applications built from this do not have redundant/dead code.